Need a Gym Insurance COI?

-How to get a COI for Your Gym
+How do you get a COI for your gym?

 1.

-If you're a Gym Insurance+ customer, log in to your account online.
-(And if you're not, start a free gym insurance quote.)
+If you're already a Gym Insurance+ customer, log in to your account online.
+(And if you're not, get your free gym insurance quote here.)

 2.

-Follow these simple instructions to create your COI manually, or email us and we'll help you.
+Follow these simple instructions to create your COI manually, or contact us and we'll help you.

 3.